Jjsnaxx/Jjsnaxx/README.md

 # Hi there!
 I'm Jay :muscle:
 <a href="https://www.linkedin.com/in/jay-chen-0ab7441b1"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a student with a huge interest in the CyberSecurity field, studying a Diploma in Information Technology - Cybersecurity.
+I am a student with a huge interest in the CyberSecurity field, studying a Diploma in Information Technology - Cybersecurity with plans to continue my education with Edith Cowan University studying a Bachelors of Science (Cybersecurity).

 I am still extremely inexperienced but I hope to learn where ever I can!

 Here is a respository where I store all of my projects, labs and work related to Cybersecurity.